mrRobot62/betaflight_processing/README.md

 We try to update this charts and overviews as soon as possible if a new betaflight release is available

+# 4.3 Branch
+To get the latest processing & signal workflow diagram, please change to the 4.3 branch Currently the master branch contains only the latest 4.2 information

 ![BF 4.2 latest graph version](https://github.com/mrRobot62/betaflight_processing/blob/master/bf-4.2_processing-workflow.svg)
 (based on BF 4.2)